2dukes/PROJ_Thesis_2223/README.md

 This code base shows a cyber range framework suited for local and cloud deployments, where a trainee can build upon his skills and have realistic experience when facing real-world scenario threats, such as Log4j, Ransomware, and Active Directory attacks!
 This means we support both Linux and Windows-based scenarios!
 Using an approach heavily reliant on lightweight Docker containers and Infrastructure as Code tools like Ansible, we can deploy scenarios in a single machine but with the complexity of an enterprise-level network.
 Lastly, this framework also employs randomized scenarios, as on every new scenario execution, random IP addresses are assigned to the machines part of the network.

+An article concerning this project was published in the [Journal of Cybersecurity Education, Research & Practice](https://digitalcommons.kennesaw.edu/jcerp/vol2024/iss1/5/).

 ## **Network Architecture**

 ![](./project/image/../images/example_arch.png)